 - 4.4.1 Some properties are built to meet identified local needs of a particular parish or community and have local lettings criteria attached to them.
 Preference will be given to applicants who have a local connection meeting those criteria as stated in the planning agreement.
-This criteria will be highlighted in the property.
-Specific allocations will be made on the basis of housing needs as assessed by the Council. - 4.4.2 Other than developments on exception sites, local lettings criteria will be determined having regard to the general housing needs of the Breckland District.
+This criteria will be highlighted in the property advert and available to read on the Housing Allocations webpages.
+Specific allocations will be made on the basis of housing needs as assessed by the Council. - 4.4.2 Other than developments on exception sites local lettings criteria will be determined having regard to the general housing needs of the Breckland District.
 Where a property has local area connection criteria attached to it through a local allocations plan or s.106 agreement, then these properties will be let in line with the criteria within the allocations plan or the s.106 agreement.
 This may differ from the connection to the local area criteria contained within this allocations policy and will be mentioned in the property advert.